Decentralized-ID/decentralized-id.github.io/awesome-sovrin/README.md

 **Protocol, Governance, and the Surrounding Ecosystem**

 Much of the material in this document came from [/awesome-decentralized-id](../README.md).\
-However, there is one contains attitional material regarding the Sovrin ecosystem, and Hyperledger Indy.
+However, this one contains attitional material regarding the Sovrin ecosystem, and Hyperledger Indy.

+For anyone who wants to think about indy\sovrin-related things without all the noise.

-Work in Progress—Pull Requests Welcome.
+Pull Requests Welcome.

 ### Contents
 * [Self Sovereign Identity—SSI](#Self-Sovereign-Identity)